What Is The Golden Rule?

 "Do what they want you to do, but don't boss them around," says Peyton, 12.

-Most relationships revolve around a struggle for control.
-A story on network television about a group of women trying to improve their marriages featured the most controlling woman in the group.
-She treated her husband as though he were one of her three boys.
+Most bad relationships revolve around a struggle for control.
+A story about improving marriages on network television featured a woman who treated her husband as though he were one of her three boys.

 Obviously, control is not just a problem in marriages.
 It's part of the fall.
 Men and women want to control everything in their lives, including God.
 One thing is sure: God will never submit to our control.